 Doing microservices with JHipster

 The first question JHipster will ask you is the kind of application you want to generate.
-You have in fact the choice between two architecture styles:
+You have the choice between two architecture styles:

 - A “microservices” architecture splits the front-end and the back-end, so that it’s easier for your application to scale and survive infrastructure issues.